Post Slate / The Slate / Compliance / ADA Title II video rule

 in plain language.

-The 2024 rule is the first time the Department of Justice has set a specific technical standard for the digital content of state and local governments.
 Before April 2024 the obligation was real but the bar was abstract: provide effective communication, do not discriminate.
 After April 2024 the bar is a number — WCAG 2.1 Level AA — and the deadline is on the calendar.
+For video, four WCAG criteria do almost all of the work.
+The rest of this piece walks through who the rule covers, which videos it touches, what you actually have to deliver, and when.

 The rule does not invent a new obligation.
 It puts a number on one that was already there. — § 35.200, in plain reading

-Title II reaches any state or local government and any of its agencies, departments, or instrumentalities.
-In practice that includes city governments, counties, public transit authorities, public school districts, public universities, public libraries, state agencies, courts, and the special districts that fall under any of those.
-It also reaches private organizations that are operating under government contract to provide a public service — a contractor running a city's job-training portal, for example.
+ADA Title II also reaches private organizations operating under government contract to provide a public service — a contractor running a city's job-training portal, for example.
 If you ship for a city, university, or transit authority, you are squarely inside Title II.
-If you ship for a private brand, the rule below does not apply directly, but the WCAG 2.1 AA standard it adopts is the same one private plaintiffs are already using as the de-facto floor in litigation.
+If you ship for a private brand, the rule below does not apply directly, but the WCAG 2.1 AA standard it adopts is the same one private plaintiffs are already using as the de facto floor in litigation.
 Treat the standard as load-bearing either way.

 The rule does not reach private companies, federal agencies, or non-profits operating outside a government contract.
 Federal agencies have their own obligation under Section 508; private companies face Title III and the patchwork of state-level laws; the CVAA covers commercial broadcast and online video distributors.
 Three statutes, three triggers — and we have a separate piece on which one applies to your file.

-The rule applies to web content and mobile-app content that the public entity provides or makes available.
-For video that means anything embedded in or linked from the entity's web pages, apps, or social presences — recorded events, marketing and recruitment video, training and onboarding video, public-meeting recordings, and the kind of short-form that fills out a homepage.
+In practice that means recorded events, marketing and recruitment video, training and onboarding video, public-meeting recordings, and the kind of short-form clip that fills out a homepage.

 Live video is treated the same as recorded video for the purpose of the rule, with the caveat that real-time captioning is the relevant standard during the broadcast and a corrected recorded version is the standard afterward.
 Archived recordings of meetings the entity is required to make public must be brought up to standard within the same compliance windows as the rest of the content.